 For example, if the marketing team wants to explore a new email marketing system, then they should consult with the IT department regarding the best practices needed to evaluate and test a possible new regime.
 Also, staff members from other departments should also be consulted.
 After all, the entire organization might be impacted by the new email marketing system, which means that a “simple” technology decision suddenly becomes far more complicated.

 Once a chosen technology is implemented, the entire organization needs to learn how to use it properly.
 In short, the proper adoption of technology solutions should be a part of every employee’s job description.
 Adopting this mentality starts with the CEO and ends with the summer intern.
 Technology shouldn’t simply be a functional skill within an organization; it should be a required tool that is used to support, enhance, and promote organizational culture and business success.

 The Bottom Line: IT Security Begins With The Each Employee

 In the digital age where hackers loom ever-present, IT departments need to remain active interdepartmental consultants.
 Whether it is advising on the correct email marketing system or teaching all employees how to leverage existing technological solutions properly, IT departments must help to resolve the all too prevalent issue of organizational structure.
-For customized insights into improving your organization’s IT infrastructure, contact Nexus IT Consultants located in Salt Lake City and Northern Utah via email@example.com or (435) 659-2533 or (801) 839-7006.
+For customized insights into improving your organization’s IT infrastructure, contact located in via or .